narenkiran1729/Recipes/FriedRice.md

     *All chinese food needs to be cooked in high flame*
 3. Add rice and mix well.
 Listen to the sound when rice is fried.
 4. Add Soya Sauce, Chilli Vinegar, Salt, Sugar, Ajinomoto, Pepper(both black and white) and mix well.
-5. Add Spring onions just before turning of stove
+5. Add Spring onions just before turning off stove

 ### Observations
 Paradise fried rice taste comes mostly from chilli vinegar and pepper powder as far as I understood.
 Remaining taste comes from cooking style.